 - Pull the dough from the bowl onto a bench and form it into a ball.
 Place the dough ball into a clean bowl, cover it with a lid or plate or a damp tea towel, and let it in a warm spot for 1.5- 2 hours until doubled in size.
 If making overnight hot cross buns, the dough can be covered and placed in the refrigerator overnight.

-- After proofing, pull the dough onto a clean bench and cut it into 9 even pieces (use a scale for exact measurements).
+- After proofing, pull the dough onto a clean bench and cut it into nine even pieces (use a scale for exact measurements).
 Use your hands to form each piece into a tight ball.
-Line a 10 by a 10-inch square baking dish with parchment paper.
+Line a 9×9 inch square baking dish with parchment paper.

 - Preheat the oven to 350°F/ 180°C standard oven.
 Mix the ingredients for the crosses into a paste.
 Scoop it into a piping bag with a small tip and pipe the crosses onto the buns.